ryan-hamilton04/P2-Markov/README.md

 ### Running and Testing HashMarkov

 It’s hard enough to debug code without random effects making it even harder.
-In the `BaseMarkov` class you’re provided, the Random object used for random-number generation is constructed as follows:

-`myRandom = new Random(RANDOM_SEED);`

-`RANDOM_SEED` is defined to be 1234 in the driver method.
-Using the same seed to initialize the random number stream ensures that the same random numbers are generated each time you run the program.
-Removing `RANDOM_SEED` and using `new Random()` will result in a different set of random numbers, and thus different text, being generated each time you run the program.
-This is more amusing, but harder to debug. **If you use a seed of `RANDOM_SEED` in your `HashMarkov` model, you should get the same random text as when the method from `BaseMarkov` is used.**
+That's why the `MarkovDriver` sets a `RANDOM_SEED` to initialize the random number generator.
+You are welcome to change that value to experiment and play around with different random generations of text, but you should be sure to set it to 1234 for testing/submitting.
+Note that *if you use the same value for `RANDOM_SEED` you should get the same random text for `BaseMarkov` and `HashMarkov`*, if not, something is likely wrong with the implementation.

 Once you are confident that your `HashMarkov` code is correct, you are ready to move on to the analysis questions.